-Bible readings, textbook readings, videos, and presentations.
-(MLOs: A, B, C, D.)
+Bible readings, textbook readings, and presentations (MLO's: A, B, C, D)

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 2 Discussion Board Forums during the course in which the student will post a thread in response to the Discussion Board prompt and then respond to 2 different students’ threads.
-Each Discussion Board thread must contain at least 400 words; each reply must contain at least 200 words.
-Any sources used, including textbooks, assigned videos or presentations, or outside resources must be documented with parenthetical citations and a bibliography of sources used.
-(MLO: A, B, C, D.)
+Discussions are collaborative learning experiences.
+Therefore, the student must participate in 2 Discussions during the course in which the student must post a thread in response to the Discussion's prompt and then respond to 2 students’ threads or replies.
+Each Discussion thread must contain at least 400 words; each reply must contain at least 200 words.
+All sources used, including textbooks and presentations, must be documented in current Turabian format.
+(CLO's: A, B, C, D.)

-The student will take 4 exams, each focusing on material from the 2 most recent modules/weeks.
-Each exam contains 20 multiple-choice and true/false questions, is open-book/open-notes, and must be completed in 1 hour.
-(MLOs: A, B, C, D.)
+The student will take 4 quizzes, each focusing on material from the 2 most recent modules: weeks.
+Each quiz contains 20 multiple-choice and true/false questions, is open-book/open-notes, and must be completed in 1 hour.
+(CLO's: A, B, C, D)